nailbuster/QControl/README.md

 Q-Control was designed to be used on many different types of AVRs.
 It is using the Arduino IDE/Core so should work on many different AVRs moving forward.
 I've compiled (but not completly tested) on atmega328, MEGA2560, stm32 (maple mini), esp8266....

-This is a non-commerical product, just a hobby of mine (and learning experience too)...
-It's without any warranty and is currently in BETA release....things could change!

 Features include:
     1x Pit Probe
     3x Food probes